pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 a copy of the on-chain data, as well as performing relays.
 With `Shannon`, the `RelayMiner` software, which runs the supplier logic, is distinct from the full-node/validator.

-Furthermore, `Shannon` introduces the `AppGate Server`, a software component that acts on behalf of either `Applications` or `Gateways` to access services provided by Pocket Network `Supplier`s via `RelayMiners`.
+Furthermore, `Shannon` uses the `PATH Gateway`, a software component that acts on behalf of either `Applications` or `Gateways` to access services provided by Pocket Network `Supplier`s via `RelayMiners`.

 The following diagram from the [actors](../../protocol/actors/) page captures the relationship between on-chain records (actors) and off-chain operators (servers).